caironoleto/rspec_mate/README.markdown

 RSpec Mate is a plugin for Gedit.
 This provide a window with results of spec like textmate.
 You can see screenshots in [Cairo'sBlog][rspec_mate_url].

-RSpec mate depends of python-webkitgtk package, if you don't use debian/ubuntu based distro, you will need install from source.
+RSpec Mate depends of python-webkitgtk package, if you don't use debian/ubuntu based distro, you will need install from source.
 The Python Webkit Home is located on http://code.google.com/p/pywebkitgtk/

 To install on a debian/ubuntu based distro just run in a terminal: